mohamedashraf-eng/my-linux-cots/README.md

 By following these steps, you can quickly and efficiently set up a robust development environment tailored for embedded Linux projects.
 This environment is designed to streamline your workflow, reduce setup complexities, and provide a consistent platform for all your development needs.

+## Modern Cpp for Linux

+At folder ModernCpp you will find a good introduction to modern C++ `@ReturnToBasics/`.
+Also you will find a practical guide with a project `@Practice/`.
+> Note that the project is a circular buffer from scratch.

+Also you will find a practical examples for design patterns written in C++ `@DesignPatterns/`, that includes and embedded example with the required uml and documentation.

 ## License
 MIT License Copyright (c) 2024, MoWx